TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 Before moving on, start Device Simulation

-### Intel x86 Simulator "VirtualDevice", Applications, Templates
+### Intel x86 Simulator "VirtualDevice", Applications Projects, Templates

 > Application Projects.
 This is the central place to manage your projects.
 Click on the button below to create your first project.